 Tell us a little about yourself, your background, your education, and your work.

 After a short stint in writing software, I decided it would be more fun to sell software services instead.
-Selling software services involved traveling to different countries, meeting with clients, and doing deals worth millions of pounds each year.
-Despite enjoying my job, in 2019 I wanted to find something even more fulfilling.
+Selling software services involved traveling to different countries meeting with clients and doing deals worth millions of pounds.
+Despite enjoying my job, in 2019, I wanted to find something even more fulfilling.
 After 2 months of soul searching, I decided to become a full-time coach.
+Now I finally feel aligned, I am living my purpose.

 What are your future plans/aspirations?
 What impact it will have on the community/society/your team/your project?